HOrdover/craftlit-moby/content/🎤009 Moby Full Text Chs17-19.md

 “They didn’t tell much of anything about him; only I’ve heard that he’s a good whale-hunter, and a good captain to his crew.”

 “That’s true, that’s true—yes, both true enough.
 But you must jump when he gives an order.
 Step and growl; growl and go—that’s the word with Captain Ahab.
 But nothing about that thing that happened to him off Cape Horn, long ago, when he lay like dead for three days and nights; nothing about that deadly skrimmage with the Spaniard afore the altar in Santa?—heard nothing about that, eh?
-Nothing about the silver calabash[^40] he spat into?
-And nothing about his losing his leg last voyage, according to the prophecy.
-Didn’t ye hear a word about them matters and something more, eh?
+Nothing about the silver calabash[^41] he spat into?
+And nothing about his losing his leg last voyage, according to the prophecy.[^42] Didn’t ye hear a word about them matters and something more, eh?
 No, I don’t think ye did; how could ye?
 Who knows it?
 Not all Nantucket, I guess.
 But hows’ever, mayhap, ye’ve heard tell about the leg, and how he lost it; aye, ye have heard of that, I dare say.
 Oh yes, _that_ every one knows a’most—I mean they know he’s only one leg; and that a parmacetti took the other off.”

 “My friend,” said I, “what all this gibberish of yours is about, I don’t know, and I don’t much care; for it seems to me that you must be a little damaged in the head.
 But if you are speaking of Captain Ahab, of that ship there, the Pequod, then let me tell you, that I know all about the loss of his leg.”

 “_All_ about it, eh—sure you do?—all?”

-“Pretty sure.”[^48]
+“Pretty sure.”[^43]

 With finger pointed and eye levelled at the Pequod, the beggar-like stranger stood a moment, as if in a troubled reverie; then starting a little, turned and said:—“Ye’ve shipped, have ye?
 Names down on the papers?
-Well, well, what’s signed, is signed; and what’s to be, will be; and then again, perhaps it won’t be, after all.[^49] Anyhow, it’s all fixed and arranged a’ready; and some sailors or other must go with him, I suppose; as well these as any other men, God pity ’em!
+Well, well, what’s signed, is signed; and what’s to be, will be; and then again, perhaps it won’t be, after all.[^44] Anyhow, it’s all fixed and arranged a’ready; and some sailors or other must go with him, I suppose; as well these as any other men, God pity ’em!
 Morning to ye, shipmates, morning; the ineffable heavens bless ye; I’m sorry I stopped ye.”

-“Look here, friend,” said I, “if you have anything important to tell us, out with it; but if you are only trying to bamboozle[^41] us, you are mistaken in your game; that’s all I have to say.”
+“Look here, friend,” said I, “if you have anything important to tell us, out with it; but if you are only trying to bamboozle[^45] us, you are mistaken in your game; that’s all I have to say.”

 “And it’s said very well, and I like to hear a chap talk up that way; you are just the man for him—the likes of ye.
 Morning to ye, shipmates, morning!
-Oh! when ye get there, tell ’em I’ve concluded not to make[^42] one of ’em.”
+Oh! when ye get there, tell ’em I’ve concluded not to make[^46] one of ’em.”

 “Ah, my dear fellow, you can’t fool us that way—you can’t fool us.
 It is the easiest thing in the world for a man to look as if he had a great secret in him.”